Tuncay Şanlı: Confederations Cup 2003

 Turkey took part in the FIFA Confederations Cup for the first time in 2003 after finishing third at the World Cup the previous year.
-Tuncay made his full international debut for the Turkish national team on 19 June 2003, having been promoted the day before when he scored twice in a match for the Under-21 side.
+Tuncay made his full international debut for the Turkey national team on 19 June 2003, having been promoted the day before when he scored twice in a match for the Under-21 side.

 His debut came against the United States.
 Just three minutes after the opponents had taken the lead, he won a penalty after being fouled by Danny Califf and Frankie Hejduk, and Okan Yılmaz converted it to equalise.
 Tuncay then went on to score the winner in the second half, after picking up Volkan Arslan's cross to slot the ball past the American goalkeeper Tim Howard.

 He went on to score three goals and get an assist which won him the Silver Shoe Award and the Silver Ball Award, for the second best player, at the competition.
 Turkey finished in third place.
 He won many plaudits during the competition, with The Daily Telegraph claiming that Turkey "have unearthed a gem".
 Tuncay, along with Argentina's Gabriel Batistuta, currently holds the record for scoring the quickest goal in the history of the Confederations Cup for scoring within 120 seconds.